sreenathv1/RegressionTestExecutionSuite/README.md

 A utility to execute regression test cases on hbase tables.

-# Introduction
+# Functionality

-This suite is a java component that reads the configured test cases from an input excel file, verifies the expected data and actual data from Hbase and record the details into another excel file.
-The status and comments of each test case is written to the output file.
+This suite is a java component that reads the configured test cases from an input excel file, verifies the expected data and actual data from HBase and record the details into another excel file.
 A Pass/Fail count is also shown at the end of the execution.
 All the configurable properties are present inside the property file 'regression-test-config.properties'.

+The column positions in the input excel file can be configured.

+The input and output file paths are also configurable.

+The Actual Value, Comments and Status of each test case will be updated in the output Excel file as per the test case.

+If the particular record is not expected to be present in the hbase table, the expected value should be given as 'NO RECORD'

+If the particular column is not expected to be present in the hbase table, the expected value should be given as 'NO COLUMN'

 # Requirement